NikolayLeshchev/my_portfolio/README.md

 ### [Forest Travel](https://nikolayleshchev.github.io/Forest-Travel/) is one more project, which I made myself.
 Here I also used HTML, CSS, JS.

 ### [React Social Networking web-app](https://github.com/NikolayLeshchev/react-social-networking-app).
 In this repository you can see code of my first React app.
-This project in developement now.
+This project is in developement now.

+### [Plants Project](https://rolling-scopes-school.github.io/nikolayleshchev-JSFEPRESCHOOL2022Q4/plants/) is in developement now.
+This project is my training project in The Rolling Scopes School.